-If you have deployed light forwarders, review the information in this chapter about the new universal forwarder in the new Distributed Deployment Manual.
-You can upgrade your existing light fowarders to the new universal forwarders, no licensing configuration is required--the universal forwarder includes its own license.
+If you have deployed light forwarders, review the information in "Migrate from a light forwarder" in the Forwarding Data Manual.
+You can upgrade your existing light forwarders to the universal forwarders, no licensing configuration is required--the universal forwarder includes its own license.

 If you have deployed a heavy forwarder (a full instance of Splunk that performs indexing before forwarding to another Splunk Enterprise instance), you can treat it like an indexer--add it to a license pool along with the other indexers.